ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/cli.rst

    .. cli:option:: --config-path

-      Recursively searches the given path for the rustfmt.toml config file.
-If not found reverts to the input file path
+      Recursively searches the given path for the ``rustfmt.toml`` or ``.rustfmt.toml`` config file.
+      If not found, it reverts to the default behavior of searching the parent directories of the file to be formatted.

    .. cli:option:: --edition [2015|2018|2021]